BDC Hamburger Icon

 Datasets differ by depth and software, so each set needs to be analyzed within its intended scope.

-The fact that data has grown both larger in size and more diverse in nature creates new challenges in the world of data analytics, as today’s datasets might each follow their own particular logic and require a deeper understanding of the way data is extracted and structured before any serious analysis can be done (again, when compared to the traditional spreadsheet).
+The fact that data has grown both larger and more diverse creates new challenges in the world of data analytics.
+Today’s datasets might each follow their own particular logic and require a deeper understanding of the way data is extracted and structured before any serious analysis can be done (again, when compared to the traditional spreadsheet).

 Data-driven business practices